isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 <div class="iframe-wrapper">
 <iframe height="360" width="640" allowfullscreen="true" frameborder="0" src="https://player.vimeo.com/video/1129794241?h=972889a18a"></iframe>
 </div>
-<p>As part of our ongoing efforts to build a "We First" society, 1,000 volunteers
+<p>As part of our ongoing efforts to build a "We First" society, 1,000 grassroots
-will be trained as skilled community facilitators through the newly launched Community Facilitators Programme.
+leaders will be trained as skilled community facilitators through the newly launched Community Facilitators Programme.
 From 2026, PA will partner Institutes of Higher Learning (IHLs) to systematically train community facilitators, starting with the CCCs, ensuring every constituency has leaders equipped with advanced training in community engagement and facilitation skills.